readthedocs/blog/ads-on-other-themes.rst

 so we're planning to expand to our second most popular theme:
 **Alabaster**

+We're also launching a **Community Ads** initiative, which will highlight projects in the community that we believe in and care about, and use 10% of our traffic for those ads.

 To explicitly repeat:
 **we will start showing ads on Alabaster themes on Read the Docs** starting in the beginning of May.

-We're also launching a **Community Ads** initiative, which will highlight projects in the community that we believe in and care about.
+We plan to roll this out in stages:

+* We'll start with an initial ad that points to this blog post for a few days
+* Then showing our Community Ad on Alabaster projects for a few days
+* Finally, we'll expand to our full paid ad rotation

 Read below to learn more about these specific projects, and what we're doing with the money it brings in.